 What is high blood pressure (HBP)?

 What is high blood pressure?
 High blood pressure (HBP) is the force of blood against the walls of your arteries.
-Your blood pressure is always rising and falling throughout the day and if it rises and stays that way over time, you have high blood pressure.
-High blood pressure is usually referred to as hypertension.
-When you have high blood pressure it puts more pressure on the heart, making it work harder than usual.
-This is why you end up at risk for strokes or heart disease.
+Your blood pressure is constantly rising and falling throughout the day, and if it rises and stays that way over time, you have high blood pressure.

 Recognizing High Blood Pressure Warning Signs